Sherwin Williams (SW) Repose Gray Review Sherwin Williams (SW) Repose Gray Review

 • Cool LED lights: Be careful with these – they can make the color feel too cool and bring out those purple undertones.

-Is Repose Gray warm or cool?
+Is Repose Gray Warm or Cool?

-Is Repose Gray warm or cool?
+Is Repose Gray Warm or Cool?

 While it’s labeled as a warm gray, I wouldn’t call it a typical warm shade – it’s more nuanced than that.